André Anderson (footballer): Second loan to Salernitana

-On 5 October 2020, he returned to Salernitana on loan.
+On 5 October 2020, André Anderson returned to Salernitana on loan.
+He scored five goals for the club during the season before returning to Lazio in July 2021, where he also featured rarely afterwards.

 Loan to São Paulo

-On 11 April 2022, Anderson joined São Paulo on loan until 30 June 2023, with an option to buy.
+On 11 April 2022, André Anderson joined São Paulo on loan until 30 June 2023, with an option to buy.
+He only featured in 12 matches (none of them in the 2023 season), before being dismissed by the club in June 2023; he later notified the club to request a loan extension for a further year.

 International career

-Although born in Brazil, André Anderson is eligible to Italy due to his ancestry.
+Although born in Brazil, André Anderson is eligible for Italy due to his ancestry.
 On 4 February 2019, he was called up to the latter's under-20s.